janekx21/BrickIt/README.md

 ## Sprint Board
 - talk about projekt management
-- (bug) small bounce audio doesn't work, because you need to use the audio source component
 - ~~(bug) multihitblock gets destroyed by wrong color~~
 - (bug) directionchanger spawns coloredblock when placed with brush
 - add spawner to tile pallet